-Kaitlyn Tran is a freshman at Clayton High School.
-This is her first year on the Globe.
-Kaitlyn joined the Globe to learn more about journalism and because she greatly enjoys writing....
+Kaitlyn Tran is a sophomore at Clayton High School.
+This is her second year on the Globe.
+Kaitlyn joined the Globe to learn more about journalism and because she greatly enjoys...

 Splinters of a Sanctuary